guqianfeng/jQuery.encodeGet.js/README.md

 var url = url + "?" + params_name + "=" + _authcode; // this is new encoded url
 </script>

-3- From the server side, at the begin of php, for example: encode.php: require_once( "include/ppd.encodeget.php" );
+3- From the server side, at the begin of php, for example: decode.php: require_once( "include/ppd.encodeget.php" );

 Then you can get params id as: